Fundamental Theory of Torsion Gravity: Particles and cosmology

 The picture that emerges is one for which symmetry breaking is no longer a mechanism that happens throughout the universe but only when spinors are present, with the consequence that if spinors are not present the effective cosmological constant is similarly not present.

-The cosmological constant due to spontaneous symmetry breaking in the standard model is avoidable.
+The cosmological constant due to spontaneous symmetry breaking in the standard model is thus avoidable.

-Getting rid of vacuum fluctuations, as well as any fluctuation, leaves no contribution apart from those due to phase transitions, which can be quenched by a symmetry breaking that is not spontaneous but dynamical, and no effective cosmological constant actually arise.
+No zero-point energy leaves no contribution apart from those due to phase transitions, which can be quenched by a symmetry breaking that is not spontaneous but dynamical, and no effective cosmological constant arises.